-For managers this means fostering a workplace environment that recognizes the need for an occasional break.
+For managers, this means fostering a workplace environment that recognizes the need for an occasional break.
 Your employees should be capable of recognizing when they’re burnt out and should feel comfortable telling you so.
-Be receptive of this honesty and reap the benefits when they return rejuvenated and ready to sell.
+Be receptive to this honesty and reap the benefits when they return rejuvenated and ready to sell.

 For reps, this means admitting to yourself that it’s time to take a break.
 Whether this means a long lunch, a walk around the block, or a week away—recognize how important it is to give yourself a break.
 Doing the same thing day in and day out can get old fast—don’t lose your drive to sell because you’re burnt out.

 We’ve already made reference to the importance of a full pipeline, but we can’t stress it enough.
 Managing relationships with current customers is important, but new conversations with new prospects is what keeps companies in business.
 Remember to juggle your responsibilities evenly.

 While it may seem counterintuitive to keep yourself busy, it really does reduce sales pressure.
 Think of it this way, if you have ten calls on your calendar today, are you going to feel stressed about the first one?
 Maybe a little.
 But what if it’s your only call of the day?
 That one call just became a lot more stressful.